 It’s crucial to conduct thorough research when searching for a breeder.
 Look for breeders who prioritize the welfare and health of their dogs.
 A good breeder will eagerly share information about the health clearances for the parent dogs and demonstrate their commitment to ethical breeding practices.

-A trustworthy breeder will readily discuss any potential health issues specific to the Pug Golden Retriever mix.
+A trustworthy breeder will readily discuss potential health issues specific to the Pug Golden Retriever mix.
 They should also provide guidance on caring for your new pet, including diet, exercise, and immunizations.

 Assessing if Pug Golden Retriever Mixes are Right for You?